Make the Most of Ceiling Fans

 Another type of unit is the dual fuel heat pump.
 These heat pumps are similar to air source heat pumps; however, dual fuel heat pumps use a gas furnace as backup heat rather than electric strips.
 This is a good option to consider if you already utilize gas in your home.

 If you are looking for an Energy Star unit for air source or dual fuel, consider a minimum 14.5 SEER rating.
 The most efficient heat pumps have a SEER of between 14 and 18.
 High-efficiency heat pumps, which have a SEER of 16 or higher, will decrease the humidity inside of your home better than standard 13 SEER heat pumps, resulting in less energy usage and more cooling comfort in summer months.

 The third option is a geothermal heat pump (also known as ground-source or water-source), the most efficient type of heat pump available, but also the most expensive.
 This unit uses heat from the ground or a water source rather than outside air to move heat in and out of the house and can achieve a higher efficiency than air source heat pumps.
 Since these heat pumps don’t use outside air, they cannot use a seasonal rating like an air source heat pump.
 Instead, an Energy Efficiency Ratio (EER) is used to determine the efficiency of this type unit.
 The lowest EER for most geothermal heat pumps starts at 17 and can go as high as 30 or higher.
-Due to the fact that geothermal systems are the most efficient and comfortable heating and cooling systems available, the federal government offers a 30 percent tax credit effective through Dec.
-31, 2016.

 A heat pump’s ability to both heat and cool makes it a very economical and efficient home comfort system.
 Choosing a heat pump is a major decision for a household.
 Always remember to get at least three quotes from licensed and reputable companies and don’t let price be the only decision factor.